spgitmonish/PIDController/README.md

 </p>

 ## Final thoughts
-1. The car can complete laps by just tuning the "P" component and disabling the "I" & D components.
+1. The car can complete laps by just tuning the "P" component and disabling the "I" & D components (With throttle fixed at 0.15).
-2. The "I" & "D" components lead to a smoother drive because they help with converging to the target.
+2. The "I" & "D" components lead to a smoother drive because they help with converging to the target value.
-3. SGD works but doesn't lead to a smooth drive.
+3. SGD works for controlling the steering angle at a fixed throttle but doesn't lead to a smooth drive.
-4. Twiddle works perfectly for this problem, leads a way smoother drive.
+4. Twiddle works perfectly for this problem, leads a way smoother drive at fixed throttle.
 5. For twiddle, hyperparameters like the initial value of the coefficients, rate of change of coefficients and how often twiddle is called can be tuned to lead to optimized performance
-5. PID control can be applied to control the speed of the vehicle as well.
-I wish I had more time to play around with that.
+5. PID control can be applied to control the speed of the vehicle as well and I was successfully run the PID controllers to control the steering of the car and the speed of the car.